-There’s been a lot of talk recently about new laws and regulations that may be put into place to “reign in” the online title loan industry.
-Many of these regulations were forecast before the recent election results.
-With the surprise Republican win, there’s no doubt that some of these predictions have been reigned in a bit.
-At one point analysts were predicting that most online title loans and personal loans would be eliminated all together.
-Industry experts felt the restrictions would be so strong.
-They saw many of the largest auto title loan companies would back out of future lending.
-Instead we saw the Government introduce legislation to curb payday loans, installment loans and car title loans.
-These restrictions are supposed to limit the number of loans that any one person can have.
-Even if a lender has competitive rates they will still need to provide a maximum loan amount.
+There’s been discussion recently about new laws and regulations that may be put into place to “reign in” the online title loan industry.
+Many of these regulations were forecast before the 2020 election results.
+With the surprise Republican win, there’s no doubt that some of these predictions have reigned in a bit.
+At one point analysts were predicting that most online title loans and personal loans would be eliminated altogether.
+Industry experts felt the restrictions would be strong.
+They saw many of the largest companies would back out of future lending commitments.
+Instead, we saw the Government try to curb payday loans, installment loans, and pink slip financing.
+These restrictions are supposed to limit the number of loans that anyone can have.
+If a lender has competitive rates they will still need to provide a set loan amount.
 The rules are also in place to limit the amount that any specific online title lender can charge.
 It remains to be seen if these restrictions will stick.

 We have begun to see the effect that technology has when it comes to online lending.
 It seems that car title loans have been a bit behind payday and installment loans.
 When it comes to efficiency but that seems to be changing.
 In the past, it could take days and weeks to see approval for an equity loan.
 The loan application had to be verified in person.
 This meant there was a large amount of manual work and the paperwork can take hours to review.
 As long as someone has a clear title without a lien, the process is fast and easy.
-Additionally each car requires a manual verification and proof of income that needs to show verification.
+Additionally, each car requires a manual verification and proof of income that needs to show verification.
 We see many examples where it can take a week to get a vehicle inspection.
 Remember, many applicants apply online hoping to get money within 24 hours.
 Unfortunately, it takes much longer than that.
 You need to line up an inspection and make sure your schedule matches that of the car equity loan company.

 Last week we got word that a credit services organization was going to provide pink slip loans in Florida and Georgia.
-It remains to be seen what kind of effect these changes will have on the lending environment throughout 2018.
-There promises to be new further regulatory changes throughout the year.
-Even though we see increases in efficiency of approving applicants, we have no way of knowing if this will lead to more loan defaults.
+It remains to be seen what kind of effect these changes will have on the online lending environment.
+There should be new further regulatory changes throughout the year.
+Even though we see increases in the efficiency of approving applicants, we have no way of knowing if this will lead to more loan defaults.
 This would be like what happened with the mortgage crisis.
 Increases in efficiency and lending standards led to far more approvals.
 But many defaults hurt the lending industry for years.
-At CarTitleLoanLenders we promise to stay on top of the changes that occur in 2018.
+At Car Title Loan Lenders USA we promise to stay on top of the changes that occur.
 We’ll continue to update this post in our blog section throughout the year if any updates come about.